Elizabethtown - Gone But

 of old Baldy.

-Maxwell's real estate
+addition to Maxwell's real estate

 interests, he quickly got involved with the mining activities, placing